xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 > * The best use of threat modeling is to improve the security and privacy of a system through early and frequent analysis.
 > * (...)

-❕Apart from that, I would underline three ideas:
+❕Apart from that, I would underline two ideas:

 * Risk Assessment - to filter out only those items that need Threat Modeling.
 * Scopes - for each scope we can have different techniques.
 High level scopes can be more detailed and analyzed by security team and then used by developers as input for their TM sessions.
-* For TM sessions with developers, take what is best from Threat Modeling Manifesto and ThoughtWorks's Agile Threat Modelling.
-Be very near development process. **TM session is almost like Scrum refinement, but about security**.
-Ask team what was good and bad on retrospectives.

-I will continue writing on Threat Modeling, stay tuned 😏
+During the writing of this article, I was wondering if it's really needed.
+There are so many good resources on Threat Modeling out there.
+Hope I have highlighted important aspects of it and connected some dots.
+If you have any comments or feedback, you are welcome to write to me on [Twitter](https://twitter.com/xvnpw).